-44 A previous version of the product, NG with Application Intelligence R54, was validated to conform with FIPS 140-2 level 1 (see Cert. #634).
-At the time of publication of this ST, the NGX revalidation had not been completed.
+46 A previous version of the product, NGX (R60), was validated to conform with FIPS 140-2 level 1 (see Cert.#722).

 7. PP Claims

 7.1.
 PP Reference

 The TOE meets and exceeds all security objectives and requirements of all three PPs listed in section 1.3.3: the two firewall PPs, and the IDS System PP, except for AVA_VLA.3 (in-evaluation at the time of publication of this ST) and the following firewall PP requirements that are inapplicable to the TOE: FIA_AFL.1 and FMT_MTD.2.